LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ####  Splitting datasets
 Splitting the data into two parts, the first part contains 80% of the data whereas the second part of the data contains the remaining 20% of the data.
 We do this to avoid over-fitting, the two parts are called training and test splits, which gives us a better idea as to how our algorithm performed during the testing phase.The training split gets 80% of the data and the test split has 20% of the data.
+1- Stratify = Y, this data-splitting strategy that ensures that the proportion of each class in the training and test sets is the same as that in the original dataset.Stratified sampling helps to ensure that the model is trained and evaluated on a representative sample of the data, and it can improve the model's overall performance.
+2- Random = 11, This ensure the reproducibility of our results

 ``` Python
 X_train, X_test, Y_train, Y_test = train_test_split(X, Y, test_size=0.20, stratify= Y, random_state= 11)
 ```

 ``` Python
 def plot_resampling_results(Y_resampled, title):
   plt.figure(figsize = (10, 4))